 Frontline Gibraltar: The Evacuation of the Rock

 Gibraltar is a thriving British Overseas Territory, situated at the gateway to the Mediterranean.
-The local population are a multicultural blend of Maltese, British, Moroccan, Genoese, Jewish and Spanish cultures, and speak a distinctive dialect known as Llanito.
-Gibraltarians enjoy some of the lowest unemployment figures in the world, with infrastructure supported by bunkering and an booming online gambling industry.
-Students study at universities, primarily within the UK, for free, with much of their living expenses subsidised by the local government.
+The local population is a multicultural blend of Maltese, British, Moroccan, Genoese, Jewish and Spanish cultures who can be heard speaking a distinctive Anglo-Spanish dialect known as Llanito.
+Gibraltarians enjoy some of the lowest unemployment figures in the world, with infrastructure supported by bunkering and a booming online gambling industry.
+Students study at universities, primarily within the UK, for free, with most living expenses subsidised by the local government.

 An extensive government housing programme means very few Gibraltarians are homeless.
 This acute social awareness within Gibraltarian politics and democracy has not evolved as organically throughout the peninsula’s extensive history as it might be assumed.
 The importance of individual and community rights within Gibraltarian culture can be traced directly to the Second World War, when the territory was almost entirely depopulated by the British to make way for military fortification.
 The experiences of the evacuated population, who were ferried between three continents throughout the conflict, form the bedrock of modern Gibraltarian culture and politics.

 Having been invaded by the Moors in the Fourteenth Century, surrendered to the British in 1704, and besieged by the Spanish and French in 1782, Gibraltar is no stranger to military conflict.
 In all of these instances the civilian population endured, with the siege of 1782 on record as the longest in British military history.
 Gibraltarians were relatively unaffected during the First World War, but the all-encompassing nature of the Second World War did not overlook La Roca.